Planning Spaces: Theory and Principles of Planning

+Proportioning systems and other design techniques and their uses in interior design.
 Throughout the centuries western interior design has been mainly based on the classical method of proportioning and these elements are still evident in contemporary interiors even though the actual detailing may have been greatly reduced or even omitted.
-The oriental grid system also provides a very flexible basis for design and layouts and can be utilised to produce calm, relaxed spaces.
+Other systems such as an oriental grid system or Corbusiers Modular system offer different solutions to space planning.
 This day, through a series of short presentations and of workshops, will help students understand how these fundamental principles can be applied to their own design work.

 Day 2 syllabus includes:

-There will be opportunity to discuss good and bad practice and to view each other’s designs.
+There will be opportunity at the end of the two days to discuss good and bad practice and to view each other's designs.